-Start the engine using the booster battery on the other vehicle (booster vehicle) and the iumper cables.
+Start the engine using the booster battery on the other vehicle (booster vehicle) and the jumper cables.

 - When starting the engine using the jumper cables, be sure to connect the cables by following the proper steps.
-Improper use of jumper cables can result in battery explosion or unexpected machine motion. - · Do not allow the booster vehicle and the machine with a dead battery (dead machine) to touch each other. - · Do not allow the positive (+) and the negative (-) clips of the jumper cables to touch each other. - · When connecting, attach the jumper cable to the positive (+) terminals first.
-When disconnecting, remove the cable from the negative (-) terminal (around) first. - · Connect the last clip of the jumper cable to a point as far away from the battery as possible. - Always wear the protective goggle when jump starting the engine by using the jumper cables.
+Improper use of jumper cables can result in battery explosion or unexpected machine motion. - Do not allow the booster vehicle and the machine with a dead battery (dead machine) to touch each other. - Do not allow the positive (+) and the negative (-) clips of the jumper cables to touch each other. - When connecting, attach the jumper cable to the positive (+) terminals first.
+When disconnecting, remove the cable from the negative (-) terminal (ground) first. - Connect the last clip of the jumper cable to a point as far away from the battery as possible. - Always wear the protective goggle when jump starting the engine by using the jumper cables. - Set the battery charging current to at or below one tenth of the rated capacity.
+Too high charging current could cause the battery to leak or be depleted, resulting in explosion if ignited.

 IMPORTANT: Use the jumper cables and clips of a size suited to the capacity of battery.
 Do not use damaged or corroded jumper cables and clips.
 IMPORTANT: Be sure that the battery of the booster vehicle has the same capacity as the battery of the dead machine.